edmundhung/conform/docs/api/react/future/useControl.md

 ### `defaultValue?: string | string[] | File | File[] | Shape | null`

 Initial value for the control.

-For structured controls, this can be an object or array payload.

 ```ts
 // e.g. Text input